victorabarros/rocketpay/README.md

 ## 1

-- `make run-postgres` to get up a database
+- run `make run-postgres` to get up a database
-- `make debug` to run a container with elixir
+- run `make debug` to create a container with elixir
-- `mix archive.install hex phx_new 1.5.7` to install phoenix web framework
+- run `mix archive.install hex phx_new 1.5.7` to install phoenix web framework
-- `mix phx.new rocketpay --no-webpack --no-html` to start phx project
+- run `mix phx.new rocketpay --no-webpack --no-html` to initialize a phx project

+Inside `/rocketpay` folder

+- check database credentials and address at `./config/dev.exs` and at `./config/test.exs`
+- run `mix ecto.setup` to check connection wih db
+- add `{:credo, "~> 1.5", only: [:dev, :test], runtime: false}` to `./mix.exs` on dep section
+- run `mix deps.get` to dowload dependencies and then `mix credo gen.config` to build credo config

 ## TODO